michellelclement/yoga-flow-ms1/README.md

 ### Acknowledgements

-Thank you to fellow student and Slack Channel member Anthony O' Brien for helping me with some media query questions, and helping test my project on his Huawi device.
+Thank you to fellow student and Slack Channel member Anthony O' Brien for helping me with some media query questions, and helping test my project on his Huawei device.

 Thank you so Malia Havlicek for reviewing my website in the Peer-Code-Review Slack Channel